 I edited Reading Du Fu: Nine Views, the first collection of essays in English dedicated to the poetry of Du Fu (712–770), often considered the greatest Chinese poet, and co-edited with Wiebke Denecke and Wai-yee Li The Oxford Handbook of Classical Chinese Literature (1000 BCE–900 CE) (a Choice Outstanding Academic Title in 2018).
 I authored the chapter “From the Eastern Jin through the Early Tang (317–649 CE)” in The Cambridge History of Chinese Literature, and contributed to The Cambridge History of Travel Writing, A New Literary History of Modern China, The Oxford Handbook of Modern Chinese Literature, and other volumes.

-In 2019–2020, as an ACLS Donald J. Munro Centennial Fellow in Chinese Arts and Letters, I completed a translation of Family Instructions for the Yan Clan and Other Works by Yan Zhitui (531–590s), forthcoming from De Gruyter.
+In 2019–2020, as an ACLS Donald J. Munro Centennial Fellow in Chinese Arts and Letters, I completed a translation of Family Instructions for the Yan Clan and Other Works by Yan Zhitui, which was published by De Gruyter in March 2021.
 I currently work on a book manuscript entitled Writing Empire and Self: Cultural Transformation in Early Medieval China, and my next project will be on slaves and things in Tang.
 I serve as a member of the Editorial Board of the Library of Chinese Humanities, a series that presents important works in the classical Chinese tradition in facing-page, scholarly English translation along with the best Chinese texts, available both in print and Open Access online (for instance, see here).
-I am the incoming editor of Early Medieval China and a co-editor of The Nanyang Journal of Chinese Literature and Culture.
+I am currently the editor of Early Medieval China and a co-editor of The Nanyang Journal of Chinese Literature and Culture.